 When interventions are triggered, how are these sorted and classified?

 Transactions processed by webCAPTURE acquire 1 of 12 potential classifications; Govtech uses these to internally analyse precisely what has occurred and enable a cycle of continuous improvement. webCAPTURE automatically maps its classifications to 6 statuses in your document management system (DMS).
-One of the statuses is “Archive” meaning there is nothing for a Revenues officer to do, or follow-up; the item has been completed in Northgate Revenues and closed in DMS.
+One of the statuses is “Archive” meaning there is nothing for a Revenues officer to do, or follow-up; the item has been completed in the Revenues system and closed in DMS.

 Those generating “Follow-on Action” (e.g. an active Benefit claim is affected) or a “Notification” (e.g. Move not processed because it is more than “x” days in future) may be assigned a Medium priority.

 Other items, where transactions may have been processed and automated, but minor details were not completed (e.g. Move Out processed but contact email address supplied had an invalid format) would be assigned to Low priority, since the Authority may, or may not, wish to follow them up.

 webCAPTURE auto-indexes into any DMS as long as the council has licensed a suitable API or Import module.
 Currently supported DMS include Civica W2, Information@Work, Northgate Documents, Documentum and ICLipse.

 After going live in December 2014, Islington Council used the information Govtech provides to challenge everything it did.
 In one week during February, Islington submitted 279 CT Moves to webCAPTURE.
 Of these,

 - 78% (219) were Completed, i.e. completed in Northgate Revenues